MassimilianoMele/Plasma-on-ChuwiHi8/README.md

 Choose Plasma Mobile (Wayland) and log in.

 8. Enable Autologin (autologin script)
-Attchted is the full script that enables SDDM autologin specifically for Plasma Mobile (Wayland).
+Attachted is the full script that enables SDDM autologin specifically for Plasma Mobile (Wayland).
 Save it as: enable_autologin_plasma_mobile_wayland.sh

 Make it executable and run it: